Bangkit-eldhian24/Bangkit-eldhian24/README.md

 ```
 I'm a normal bugbounty person, and sometimes I'm also curious about my Linux (Arch) niche.
 I'm striving to be the best I can be better than before.

-"A mistake that makes you humble, is better than an achievement that makes you arrogant.
-Mastery?
+"A mistake that makes someone be humble, is better than an achievement that makes sommeone be arrogant. and Mastery thats skills?
 Never comes.
 Just levels of acceptable suffering."

 ```
 ### STATUS : N00B